pjakiela/ECON460/data3.md

 Responses to this question appear as variable `Q22` in Round 5, as `Q18` in Round 6, and as `Q16` in Round 7.
-You will use this variable to estimate the impact of female heads of state on gender attitudes (i.e. support for female political leaders).
+You will use this variable to estimate the impact of female heads of state on gender attitudes (specifically support for female political leaders).

-The surveys also contain information about trust in the head of state (r5_Q59A in Round 5, r6_Q52A in Round 6, r7_Q43A in Round 7, and r8_Q41A in Round 8).
-From these, you can construct a measure of trust in the head of state.
+The surveys also contain information about trust in the head of state (`Q59A` in Round 5, `Q52A` in Round 6, `Q43A` in Round 7, and `Q41A` in Round 8).
+From these, you can construct a measure of trust in the head of state (you can decide how to code it).

-In addition to your analysis of political attitudes (i.e. support for female political leaders and trust in the head of state), you need to choose one additional outcome (or set of outcomes) to analyze.
+In addition to your analysis of political attitudes (i.e. support for female political leaders and trust in the head of state), you need to choose one additional set of outcomes to analyze.
 Some suggestions include:

 - The presence of security forces as measured by the variables `EA_SEC_A` (police), `EA_SEC_B` (army), and `EA_SEC_C` (roadblocks).
 These variables can be analyzed individually or converted into an index.
 - The provision of health and education facilities, as measured by the variables `EA_FAC_B` (schools) and `EA_FAC_D` (health clinics).
 These variables can be used to test the hypothesis (discussed [here](https://www.bbc.com/news/articles/ce3z263453lo)) that female politicians prioritize the provision of social services.